Did you receive a mailing from Arcadia Power, touting community solar? Have you seen Arcadia’s advertisements online?

-Hourly Pricing is a ComEd program that allows consumers to pay a rate for electricity that can change by the hour.
-It’s been a money-saver for most participants, saving them 15 percent, on average, on the supply portion of their bills.
-Important: If you are an Hourly Pricing customer and you sign up for Arcadia’s community solar offer, you will be removed from Hourly Pricing.
-Under the rules of that program, you will then have to stay off Hourly Pricing for a year.
-The same is probably true for Power Smart Pricing, a similar Ameren program, so be careful.
+Yes.
+While Arcadia will take over as your billing agent, you can still participate in ComEd’s Hourly Pricing program.
+Hourly Pricing allows consumers to pay a rate for electricity that can change by the hour.
+It’s been a money-saver for most participants, saving them 15 percent, on average, on the supply portion of their bills. .
+The same is true for Power Smart Pricing, a similar Ameren program.

 What does CUB think about the Arcadia offer?